Skip to content

 • The sum function should be used on numeric columns.

-• Result column type will be the same as the input column type.
+• The result column type will be the same as the input column type.

 Source code in datachain/func/aggregate.py